-Through the Treasury function, IRRBB is managed within the limits that are reviewed and monitored by the Company's independent risk management team, Asset and Liability Committee ("ALCO") and the Board.
-The Company has an established IRRBB limit framework for identified risk factors that clearly defines approved risk profiles and is within the Treasury Risk Appetite Framework.
+IRRBB is managed by Treasury within the limits that are set and monitored by the Company's independent risk management team, Asset and Liability Committee ("ALCO") and the Board.
+The Company has an established IRRBB limit framework for identified risk factors that clearly defines approved risk profiles and aligns with the Company's risk appetite.
 In order to manage IRRBB effectively, the Company may take hedging actions or restructure existing positions to reduce IRRBB.
 The Company regularly assesses viability of these actions and other strategies, including further strengthening its capital position, and implement such strategies when deemed prudent, ensuring the Company operates well within established limits.